 - Woman who have had multiple failed IVF cycles or implantation failure

-- Next-Generation Sequencing (NGS) is the latest technology in genetic testing all 23 pairs chromosomes and sex chromosome at a more comprehensive level and with high resolution.
+- Next-Generation Sequencing (NGS) is the latest technology testing the genetic status of all 23 pairs chromosomes and sex chromosome at a comprehensive level and with high resolution.
 NGS provides the ability to screen embryos from chromosomes errors such as Down syndrome and other similar aneuploidy conditions.